 Since Rudy's pretty much popularised the pizza in the city, a whole host of similar Neapolitan offerings have arisen.
 Are they as good as the original at Rudy's?
 Yes - many of them are in fact better - but Rudy's will always be the OG - meaning it'll always have a special place in our pizza-shaped hearts.

-Alongside Rudy’s you’ll find some truly wonderful Neapolitan pizzas at Tre Ciccio, Double Zero, Honest Crust, Ciaaooo, Proove, PLY and Noi Quattro.
+Alongside Rudy's you'll find some truly wonderful Neapolitan pizzas at Tre Ciccio, Double Zero, Honest Crust, Ciaaooo, Proove, PLY

 Detroit is mostly famous for cars and Motown, oh and for being pretty much bankrupt and a bit rough nowadays, but they're also famous for their very own pizza style, imaginatively named...
 Detroit style.